GuccioGucci/contented/README.md

 #### `oneOf(...Ts)`

 Repeated applications of `T1.or(T2)` may produce a significant amount of syntactic noise.
-In constrat, `oneOf` may produce better results in situations where more than two or three alternatives are needed.
+By contrast, `oneOf` may produce better results in situations where more than two or three alternatives are needed.

 ```typescript
 import { oneOf, match, coerceTo } from '@gucciogucci/contented';